fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_32.jpg)

-Figure 11.32: Output of the confusion matrix on RandomForestClassifier
+Caption: Output of the confusion matrix on RandomForestClassifier

 We\'ve now finished this exercise, and you can see that, in this case, the f1-score of 87% is the highest that we have seen.